-Experience and expertise Robert has extensive experience in the automotive industry both in Australia and overseas.
-Robert's former roles include President and Chief Executive Officer (and Chairman) of Mitsubishi Motors Australia Ltd, Chief Executive Officer of Nucleus Network Ltd, Chief Executive Officer of South Pacific Tyres Ltd, and board member of the Executive Committee for the Federal Chamber of Automotive Industries Other current directorships Robert is currently on the boards of Multiple Sclerosis Ltd, Australian Home Care Services Ltd (Chairman), Automotive Holdings Group Ltd and Stillwell Motor Group Ltd. He is also Chairman of the Advisory Board to the Department of Management at Monash University Special responsibilities Chair of the Board Interest in shares and options 27,473 ordinary shares in Burson Group Limited
+Robert has extensive experience in the automotive industry both in Australia and overseas.
+Robert's former roles include President and Chief Executive Officer (and Chairman) of Mitsubishi Motors Australia Ltd, Chief Executive Officer of Nucleus Network Ltd, Chief Executive Officer of South Pacific Tyres Ltd, and board member of the Executive Committee for the Federal Chamber of Automotive Industries.

+Robert is currently on the boards of Multiple Sclerosis Ltd, Australian Home Care Services Ltd (Chairman), Automotive Holdings Group Ltd and Stillwell Motor Group Ltd. He is also Chairman of the Advisory Board to the Department of Management at Monash University

+Chair of the Board

+27,473 ordinary shares in Burson Group Limited

-Darryl Abotomey, Chief Executive Officer
+Darryl Abotomey Chief Executive Officer